Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 The Bottom Line

-Mexico is the easiest international destination for American families and once you take your first trip you will be planning the second.
-Pick the beach town that matches your family stage, book hotels 3 to 6 months out, pack a real packing list (no last-minute Walmart sunscreen), and let your kids fall in love with the country.
+Mexico is the easiest international destination for American families and once you take the first trip you will be planning the second.
+Pick the beach town that matches your family stage, book hotels three to six months out, pack a real packing list (no last-minute gas-station sunscreen), and let your kids fall in love with the country.
 Mexico is a forever destination, not a one-and-done.

 Recommended Products